 Ceiling fans are a popular home appliance, that make life more comfortable.
 If you’re thinking of finally installing one in your home, you may be wondering how much they cost.
 Here’s what you want to know.

 On average, a ceiling fan costs $125 without installation or $250 with installation.
-Some ceiling fans cost as little as $30 per unit, while fancier ones cost several thousand dollars per unit.
+Some ceiling fans cost as little as $30 per unit, while better ones can cost up toseveral thousand dollars per unit.
 More expensive models have better designs, motors, last longer and come with better customer service.

 Read on to learn more about how much it costs to install ceiling fans for your home.

 How Much Do Indoor Ceiling Fans Cost?